Quantum Mechanics Based on an Extended Least Action Principle and Information Metrics of Vacuum Fluctuations: Introduction

-By recursively applied the extended least action principle in an infinitesimal time interval and accumulated time interval, the uncertainty relation and the Schr\"{o}dinger equation are recovered; Although similar results have been obtained in other research works~\cite{Caticha2011,Caticha2019,Reginatto,Hall:2001,Hall:2002}, what is novel here is the simplicity and cleanness.
-There are no additional constants or Lagrangian multipliers introduced, and no additional postulates.
-The same method can be applied in the momentum representation to obtain the Schr\"{o}dinger equation in momentum representation.
+By recursively applying the extended least action principle in an infinitesimal time interval and an accumulated time interval, the uncertainty relation and the Schr\"{o}dinger equation are recovered; Although similar results have been obtained in other research works~\cite{Caticha2011,Caticha2019,Reginatto,Hall:2001,Hall:2002}, what is novel here is the simplicity and cleanness.
+There are no arbitrary constants or Lagrangian multipliers introduced, and no additional postulates needed.
+The same method can be applied in the momentum representation to obtain the Schr\"{o}dinger equation in momentum representation for a free particle.
 Imposing a no preferred representation assumption results in the transformation theory between position and momentum representations.
-Furthermore, we will demonstrate the extended least action principle can be a mathematical tool to produce new results.
-By defining the information metrics for vacuum fluctuations using more general definitions of relative entropy such as the R\'{e}nyi or Tsallis divergence, we obtain a generalized Schr\"{o}dinger equation.
+Second, we will show that variation of the information metrics for vacuum fluctuations gives the Bohm quantum potential.
+The vacuum fluctuations are assumed to be local so that for a bipartite system, the vacuum fluctuations for the two subsystems are independent from each other.
+However, the corresponding information metrics, and consequently the Bohm quantum potential, for the two subsystems are inseparable in general.
+This suggests that the inseparability of Bohm quantum potential does not necessarily justify a non-local underlying mechanism.
+Third, we will demonstrate that the extended least action principle can be a mathematical tool to produce new results that were not reported in other research literature.
+By quantifying the information metrics for vacuum fluctuations using more general definitions of relative entropy such as the R\'{e}nyi or Tsallis divergence, we obtain a generalized Schr\"{o}dinger equation.
 The applicability of the generalized Schr\"{o}dinger equation needs further investigation, but the equation is legitimate from the information-theoretic perspective.

-Extending the least action principle in classical mechanics to derive the quantum formulations not only shows clearly how classical mechanics becomes quantum mechanics, but also opens up a new mathematical toolbox and brings new insights on entanglement.
-We will show in separate reports that the quantum field theory for a massive scalar field can be obtained from it, and that entanglement can be preserved and manifested through the local vacuum fluctuations.
+Extending the least action principle in classical mechanics to derive the quantum formulation not only shows clearly how classical mechanics becomes quantum mechanics, but also opens up a new mathematical toolbox.
+Indeed, the quantum scalar field theory can be obtained as well from the extended least action principle~\cite{Newpaper}.